Yanks sweep Indians 10-9 in draining game, meet Rays in ALDS - WHIZ News

-CLEVELAND (AP) — It took the New York Yankees nearly five hours and carried them from September into October to complete the sweep.
+CLEVELAND (AP) — It took the New York Yankees nearly five hours on the field, carried them from Wednesday to Thursday and September into October to complete the sweep.

 DJ LeMahieu’s tiebreaking single in the ninth inning off closer Brad Hand sent the Yankees into the AL Division Series — and a matchup with rival Tampa Bay — after a wild 10-9 win over the Cleveland Indians early Thursday in the longest nine-inning game in major league history.